Menelik II's conquests: Kaffa

-The Kingdom of Kaffa was a powerful kingdom located south of the Gojeb river in the dense jungles of the Kaffa mountains.
+The Kingdom of Kaffa was a powerful kingdom located south of the Gojeb River in the dense jungles of the Kaffa mountains.
 Due to constant invasions from the Mecha Oromos, the Kafficho people developed a unique defense system unlike anything seen in the Horn of Africa.
 The Kafficho built very deep trenches (Hiriyoo) and ditches (Kuripoa) along the borders of the kingdom to prevent intruders from entering.
-They also used natural barriers such the Gojeb River and the mountains to repel invaders.
-As a result, Kaffa earned a reputation of being impenetrable and inaccessible to outsiders.
+They also used natural barriers such as the Gojeb River and the mountains to repel invaders.
+As a result, Kaffa earned a reputation for being impenetrable and inaccessible to outsiders.

-In 1895 Menelik II ordered the Kingdom of Kaffa to be invaded and sent three armies led by Dejazmach Tessema Nadew, Ras Wolde Giyorgis and Dejazmach Demissew Nassibu supported by Abba Jifar II of Jimma (who submitted to Menelik) to conquer the mountainous kingdom.
-Gaki Sherocho the king of Kaffa hid in the hinterlands of his kingdom and resisted the armies of Menelik II until he was captured in 1897 and exiled to Addis Ababa.
-After the kingdom was conquered Ras Wolde Giyorgis was named its governor.
+In 1895, Menelik II ordered the Kingdom of Kaffa to be invaded and sent three armies led by Dejazmach Tessema Nadew, Ras Wolde Giyorgis, and Dejazmach Demissew Nassibu, supported by Abba Jifar II of Jimma (who submitted to Menelik) to conquer the mountainous kingdom.
+Gaki Sherocho, the king of Kaffa, hid in the hinterlands of his kingdom and resisted the armies of Menelik II until he was captured in 1897 and exiled to Addis Ababa.
+After the kingdom was conquered, Ras Wolde Giyorgis was named its governor.